Search Amsterdam

 De Waag / Weighing House

-The castle-like building carries the oldest gable stone in Amsterdam.
+The building carries the oldest gable stone in Amsterdam, in one of its towers.
 It reads, On 28 April 1488 the first stone of this gate was laid.

 The Waag lost its defensive function in the early 17th century, when the walls were demolished.
 The moat around the building was filled in and the ground level raised.